pharrison31415/drone-cone-proto/apps/api/api-documentation.md

 **Response Data** will contain a `success` boolean.
 If false, a `message` string will be provided.
 If true, an `orderId` integer and `created` date will be provided.
 If the request body is bad, there will be an error because I don't want to fix that yet.

+**Response Headers** has a `order-token` string 128 characters in length if `success` on the response data is true.
+If the request body is bad, there will be an error because I don't want to fix that yet.

+## POST `/api/order-delivered/`

+**Reason:** This operation marks the drones used for the order as being available for another delivery.
+We haven't figured out a way to make them automatically available after 10 minutes.
+We are still working on it. :(

+**Cookie Required** `order-token`

+**Response Data** will contain a `success` boolean of true.

 ## POST `/api/new-message/`

 **Request Body** must contain a `content` string (max length 1024 characters), and an `email` string (max length 128 characters).